Dimethyltryptamine: Subjective effects

-Subjective experiences of DMT includes profound time-dilatory, visual, auditory, tactile, and proprioceptive distortions and hallucinations, and other experiences that, by most firsthand accounts, defy verbal or visual description.
+Subjective experiences of DMT indubitably includes profound time-dilatory, visual, auditory, tactile, and proprioceptive distortions and hallucinations, and other experiences that, by most firsthand accounts, defy verbal or visual description.
 Examples include perceiving hyperbolic geometry or seeing Escher-like impossible objects.

 Several scientific experimental studies have tried to measure subjective experiences of altered states of consciousness induced by drugs under highly controlled and safe conditions.

 Rick Strassman and his colleagues conducted a five-year-long DMT study at the University of New Mexico in the 1990s.
 The results provided insight about the quality of subjective psychedelic experiences.
 In this study participants received the DMT dose via intravenous injection and the findings suggested that different psychedelic experiences can occur, depending on the dose.
 Lower doses (0.01 and 0.05 mg/kg) produced some aesthetic and emotional responses, but not hallucinogenic experiences (e.g., 0.05 mg/kg had mild mood elevating and calming properties).
 In contrast, responses produced by higher doses (0.2 and 0.4 mg/kg) researchers labeled as "hallucinogenic" that elicited "intensely colored, rapidly moving display of visual images, formed, abstract or both".
 Comparing to other sensory modalities, the most affected was the visual.
 Participants reported visual hallucinations, fewer auditory hallucinations and specific physical sensations progressing to a sense of bodily dissociation, as well as experiences of euphoria, calm, fear, and anxiety.
 These dose-dependent effects match well with anonymously posted "trip reports" online, where users report "breakthroughs" above certain doses.

 Strassman also highlighted the importance of the context where the drug has been taken.
 He claimed that DMT has no beneficial effects of itself, rather the context when and where people take it plays an important role.

 It appears that DMT can induce a state or feeling wherein the person believes they "communicate with other intelligent lifeforms" (see "Entity encounters" below).
 High doses of DMT produce a state that involves a sense of "another intelligence" that people sometimes describe as "super-intelligent", but "emotionally detached".